-How much does the Studio Display cost?
+How much does the Apple Studio Display cost?

-You can buy the Studio Display starting at $1,599 (£1,499, AU$2,499) and $1,499 for education.
+You can buy the Studio Display starting at $1,599 (£1,499, AU$2,499) and $1,499 for those eligible for Apple's education discount.
 You can also upgrade to nano-texture glass ($300) and a tilt- and height-adjustable stand ($400).

 Get the best price with CNET Shopping.

 Love shopping online but don't have time to compare prices or search for promo codes?
 Our CNET Shopping extension does that for you, so you always get the best price.

 Besides Apple, there are a few retailers that have the Studio Display available for purchase.
 And while wait times were pretty long upon release, now retailers have some available for immediate purchase, with only a few models that are harder to track down.
 Some only have select configurations available, so check the retailer websites for what is in stock as well as expected delivery dates.

 Order the Studio Display at Amazon and you can save as much as $200 versus its regular price.
 Standard glass and nano-texture glass models with the tilt-adjustable stand are both around $100 off with the tilt- and height-adjustable stand variants seeing as much as $200 off.

 B&H has the Apple Studio Display options available for immediate shipping, including both standard or nano-texture glass with a tilt-adjustable stand and a tilt and height-adjustable stand.
 Better yet, select models are available with up to $200 in holiday savings.

 You can, of course, order your Studio Display directly at Apple.
 While you won't get a price drop there, you can pay in installments with your Apple Card and enjoy 3% cash-back.
 Additionally, most Apple stores offer same-day in-store pickup, as well as next-day delivery in certain areas.
 Be sure to check your ZIP code on the company's site for specific information about your location.